Abdelfattah97/ems/README.md

 ### Project Description
 This application enables CRUD operations over employees' information (such as name, salary, position, department, etc.) through a secure RESTful API.
 The application is designed to ensure that only authenticated users can interact with the API, requiring a JSON Web Token (JWT) for each request.

+## Features

+- **CRUD Operations**: Manage departments and employees with ease.
+  - **Department Management**:
+    - Add new departments.
+    - Update existing departments.
+    - Find departments by their ID.
+    - Fetch a paginated list of department records.
+  - **Employee Management**:
+    - Add new employees.
+    - Update existing employees.
+    - Find employees by their ID.
+    - Fetch a paginated list of employee records.

 ## API Usage
 API documentation can be found at ```/doc```